-Former course number 620 Prerequisites: INSS 640 or consent of Instructor
+Former course number 620 Prerequisites: INSS 640 or consent of Instructor organization will be discussed and evaluated.

-This course will examine the issue of linking business performance with information systems technology.
-Alternative structures for matching the information system organization with the overall organization will be discussed and evaluated.
 Planning mechanism and strategies will be examined.
 Behavior and legal issues that relate to information systems management will be addressed.
 Case studies will be used to expose students to information systems policy issues.